For many divorcing parents, keeping the kids in the family home is top priority.

 There's also the related costs to having a second place.
 Bills such as cable TV or utilities, etc. which can also be reduced when renting a smaller place.

-It may also eliminate the need to make a decision right away such as should we keep or sell the home.
+It may also eliminate the need to make a property division decision right away such as should we keep or sell the marital home.
 Or where should one or both of us live?
+As anyone who has bought a home or rented an apartment knows, housing markets can be irrational.
+And the timing for buying, selling, or renting a new place of residence, may not be ideal at the time you need it to be!

 Making such a life-altering decision in the throes of divorce may have unintended financial consequences.
 And if you're not thinking clearly can hurt you financially in both the short and the long run.